kaiec/HandsDown/README.md

 ### Download

 Last in first out: How to distribute a node-webkit application using Github.
 Of course you can just clone this project using git, using the clone URL on the right hand side.
-If you have [node-webkit installed](https://github.com/rogerwang/node-webkit), simply run it by the command "nodewebkit FOLDER" where FOLDER is the folder of this README.
+If you have [node-webkit installed](https://github.com/rogerwang/node-webkit), simply run HandsDown by the command "nodewebkit FOLDER" where FOLDER is the folder of this README.

 If you want to have node-webkit packaged together with HandsDown, you can checkout the distribution branch matching your environment.
 Currently, there are [dist-win](https://github.com/kaiec/HandsDown/tree/dist-win), [dist-linux32](https://github.com/kaiec/HandsDown/tree/dist-linux32), and [dist-linux64](https://github.com/kaiec/HandsDown/tree/dist-linux64).